MIDS-scaling-up/v2/week01/hw/Readme.md

 ```
 # first, create the mountpoint!
 mkdir -m 777 /data
-mkfs.ext4 /dev/xvdc
+mkfs.ext4 /dev/sda
 ```
-Now, let's create an entry in fstab so that the disk will be auto-mounted on restart:
+Let's create an entry in fstab so that the disk will be auto-mounted on restart:
 ```
 # edit /etc/fstab and all this line:
-/dev/xvdc /data                   ext4    defaults,noatime        0 0
+/dev/sda /data                   ext4    defaults,noatime        0 0
 ```
 Now, mount your SSD!
 ```